9 Essential oils for pain and inflammation and how to use them.

 I am a complementary therapist that wants to share my knowledge about how essential oils can be apart of western life and be used alongside conventional medicine.
 So these are my top 8 oils for treating fibromyalgia, chronic pain syndrome, rheumatoid arthritis, and any other condition where there is pain or inflammation.
 Many therapists have different Ideas about what oils they like to treat for pain, so I have provided a research based article based on studies to educate that aromatherapy is an effective tool to help with pain and inflammation.

-Massage oil for pain; If you want to try these oils for yourself then blend 3 out of the 8 oils that you want to use for your condition.
-Blend 4-6 drops of essential oil in 10ml a carrier oil such as, coconut oil that has analgesic properties and can help to reduce pain and skin inflammation.
+Massage oil for pain; If you want to try these oils for yourself then blend 3 out of the 9 oils that you want to use for your condition.
+Blend 4-6 drops of essential oil in 10 to 15mls of carrier oil such as, coconut oil that has analgesic properties and can help to reduce pain and skin inflammation.
 It also helps the healing properties of essential oils to penetrate the skin deeper to get to deeper pain.
 Use where you have pain and rub in to the effective area.

 Bath soak put 4-6 drops of essential oil in a hot bath.
 It’s a good idea to mix the essential oil drops in a small amount of carrier oil, almond milk, coconut milk first and then add to the bath.
 This helps the oil to disperse within the bath and stops the oil from just floating on the top of the water.